tek-kol/CaskMaster/Assignments/Assignment1.md

 * store the AllegisgroupCorporateIssuingCA certificate in the Java keystore
   * hints:
     * download the cert from browser
-    * add the certificate to the keystroe via comand line
+    * add the certificate to the keystore via command line

 ### Assignment 1